Azure/azure-powershell/src/KeyVault/KeyVault/help/Import-AzKeyVaultSecurityDomain.md

 ```

 ## DESCRIPTION
-This cmdlet restores previous backed up security domain data to a managed HSM.
+This cmdlet imports previously exported security domain data to a managed HSM.

 ## EXAMPLES